DjV8/Ping-CMD/README.md

 # BIG NOTE!!!
 If it's not working then close it or it will over-fill your RAM!
-Tbh i don't know how to fix it :/
+Tbh I don't know how to fix it :/